Comprehensive Arrival and Departure Entebbe Airport Information

 The Uganda you will experience is Welcoming – Friendly, and Hospitable

-The words of Aldous Huxley are so actual.
-“To travel is to discover that everyone is wrong about other countries.”
+Aldous Huxley once said, “To travel is to discover that everyone is wrong about other countries.”
+First impressions matter, and upon your arrival in Uganda, you will be greeted by smiling and welcoming immigration officials.

-Entebbe International Airport-Practical Tourist & COVID-19 Rules-Regulations: We have done our best to give you the latest and most thorough information.
-As things change, we will update this page.
-Enjoy your stay – your Safari in Uganda, the Pearl of Africa, and have a pleasant flight home…until we meet again…Bon Voyage from Kabiza Wilderness Safaris.
+At Entebbe International Airport, we provide practical tourist information and updates on the latest COVID-19 rules and regulations.
+We have done our best to ensure you receive thorough guidance.
+Enjoy your stay in Uganda, the Pearl of Africa, and have a pleasant flight home.
+Until we meet again, bon voyage from Kabiza Wilderness Safaris!